Pedunculopontine nucleus: Functions

 The pedunculopontine nucleus is involved in many functions, including arousal, attention, learning, reward, and voluntary limb movements and locomotion.
 While once thought important to the initiation of movement, recent research suggests a role in providing sensory feedback to the cerebral cortex.
 It is also implicated in the generation and maintenance of REM sleep.

 Recent research has discovered that the pedunculopontine nucleus is involved in the planning of movement, and that different networks of neurons in the pedunculopontine nucleus are switched on during real and imagined movement.

 Parkinson's disease

 Research is being done on whether deep brain stimulation of the pedunculopontine nucleus might be used to improve the gait and postural difficulties found in Parkinson's disease.
+Clinical trials show improvement of balance and postural reactions when the pedunculopontine nucleus is electrically stimulated.